lovechants/chess-programming/README.md

 3. Continue training given input values
 4. Play stockfish for N games

+#### Visualizing Model Using Tensor Board
+Cloning /chess_v2_1/ will provide a log directory in which you can either run to create a "best_model" to check out the architecture through https://netron.app/ or using tensor board you can use ``tensorboard --logdir chess_v2_1/logs/(datetime)`` to bring up a local instance of tensorboard.

 #### Issues/Notes:
 As of now a lot of output and sleep calls have been commented out for strictly testing some bugs